Frequently Asked Questions about Interlibrary Loan

 Where do I pick up material?

 When material arrives you will be notified by email.
 Second notices are also sent by email.
-Places of pickup are the Main Library Interlibrary Loan Office (when we are closed all material can be picked up at the Reserve Desk) and the Circulation Desks at the following locations: Science Library, Curriculum Materials Library, Music Library, and the Carnegie Health Sciences Library.
+Places of pickup are the Main Library Interlibrary Loan Office (when we are closed all material can be picked up at the Reserve Desk) and the Circulation Desks at the following locations: Science Library, Curriculum Materials Library, Music Library, Art Library, and the Carnegie Health Sciences Library.
 You may choose your pickup location when you register to use the online request form.
 The notification email will give you information on where to pick up the material.

 How long can I keep loans?
 Renewals?